-- homelessness, eviction or foreclosure in the past six months, - a natural or human-caused disaster that caused substantial damage to your property, - filing for bankruptcy in the last six months, - or the death of a close family member.
+- homelessness, eviction, or foreclosure in the past six months, - a natural or human-caused disaster that caused substantial damage to your property, - filing for bankruptcy in the last six months, - or the death of a close family member.

-You can find a complete list of hardship exemptions on the Centers for Medicare and Medicaid Services (CMS) website.
-Catastrophic plans often have low monthly premiums, and are designed to protect consumers from worst-case scenarios, like serious accidents or diseases.
+You can find a complete list of hardship exemptions on the HealthMarkets.com website.
+Catastrophic plans have low monthly premiums, and are designed to protect consumers from worst-case scenarios, like serious accidents or diseases.